 As Tereza told me, at this point they took a broader look at what else was available, comparing several tools.
 In the end, they choose Unily as their digital workplace solution.

 Then the real battle began.
-The challenge was about how to quickly put it in place, populate it with key content and successfully launch it among staff who were desperate for information whilst maintain high levels of adoption that would continue to justify its investment to management.
+The challenge was about how to quickly put it in place, populate it with key content and successfully launch it among staff who were desperate for information whilst maintaining high levels of adoption that would continue to justify its investment to management.

 How did they do all that and get it right?
 They ended up creating a lot of fuss around it, setting expectations of how it would change how staff work.
 Tereza and her team used a Star Wars based campaign to launch the newly minted Onespace digital workplace with the tag line 'May the Fourth be With You’ (launched on 4 May).